National-Node-Net/node-lib/docs/security-label-modules.md

 `Security-Label` header.
 This behaviour can be disabled by setting the [configuration](configuration.md) value of `DISABLE_PERSISTENT_HEADERS` to `"1"`.

-It is important to note that ianode-lib does not enforce any of these operations; the implementation is entirely at the discretion of the user.
+It is important to note that ia-map-lib does not enforce any of these operations; the implementation is entirely at the discretion of the user.
 The label-builder module provides users with the functionality to define and implement their own models.
-For guidance purposes, the label-builder currently includes an implementation of the IANodeModel. label-builder is not a dependency of ianode-lib.
+For guidance purposes, the label-builder currently includes an implementation of the IANodeModel. label-builder is not a dependency of ia-map-lib.

 ```python
 data_header = {